FIT2082/28800427_RESEARCH_NOTEBOOK/Week 7 Workbook.md

 Progress:
 ---------
-  -Grace has finished the Python program to convert to GenTra so that we can run input into the CSP-Singer program.
+- Grace has finished the Python program to convert to GenTra so that we can run input into the CSP-Singer program.
-  -We are now ready to move to the analysis phase, pending some preliminary tests and tweaks.
+- We are now ready to move to the analysis phase, pending some preliminary tests and tweaks.